- How to Enable the Cart Abandonment Plugin in Your Store?

 - View in-depth cart abandonment reports.

-How to Enable the Cart Abandonment Module in your Store? #
+How to Enable the Cart Abandonment Plugin in Your Store? #

 Note: You must have the Booster for WooCommerce plugin enabled in your store before you follow these steps.